what about your wake?

 Woodstock soundtrack.
 Ah yes, the 60s.
 What can I say...
 It's

 only by the grace of God that I came through relatively unscathed.
-Looks
+Ditto

 like this wake could take

 Oh, yeah.
-Just in case you are wondering, the answer is maybe.
-You
+Just in case you are wondering, the answer is "but of course"!

 Cooking for Comfort: